-- a. clearly list which group member was responsible for which component of the assignment; If passages are included or information is used which are/is derived from the components written by other group members, the student must clearly indicate, e.g. by: - b. which passages they are referring to (e.g. by printing them in italics or between quotation marks); - c. where they come from (by providing a clear source reference: a formal literature reference or a phrase such as "verbal information from Mrs XX"). - For anything derived from someone outside the group, the regulations for individual assignments apply. - 3.
-"Joint" group assignments
+- clearly list which group member was responsible for which component of the assignment;

+If passages are included or information is used which are/is derived from the components written by other group members, the student must clearly indicate:

+- which passages these are (e.g. by printing them in italics or between quotation marks);

+- where they come from (e.g.: "...added to the fact that measures have shown this effect to be negligible (see chapter V of this report), leads us to conclude that ...").

+For anything derived from persons outside the group, the regulations for individual assignments apply.

+"Joint" group assignments shortly

-The group as a whole is responsible for the entire content of the report, even though each member wrote a different component of the assignment.
-In that case it is not necessary to indicate who was responsible for which part.
+The group as a whole is responsible for the entire contents of the report, even though each member wrote a different component of the assignment.

+In that case, it is not necessary to indicate who was responsible for each observation.

 Note that when using external sources, the rules for individual assignments apply here as well.

 If the student does not follow these regulations and literally copies or paraphrases someone else's work without a proper source reference, they are committing plagiarism.

 Both copying without a source reference and allowing one's work to be copied are considered plagiarism/fraud.

-During joint group assignments the entire group can be held responsible for the fraud.
+During joint group assignments, the entire group can be held responsible for the fraud.